 Stop 5: Chapel of the Holy Cross

 Chapel of the Holy Cross is a small Roman Catholic church built into the Sedona red rocks.
-The chapel is a popular location for weddings, but is open to the public from 9:00 a.m. to 5:00 p.m. seven days a week.
+The chapel is a popular location for weddings but is open to the public during the day time.

 Stop 7: Cathedral Rock